UCF/Today-Bootstrap/readme.markdown

 ## Installation Requirements:
-* Settings > Permalinks: set Category base to 'section'; set Tag base to 'topic'
+* Settings > Permalinks: set Category base to 'section'; set Tag base to 'topic' (if not already set)
-# Home page: replace span divs with span4, span5, and span3 respectively
+* Update pages with old Blueprint markup to use Bootstrap markup

+## Installation Recommendations:
+* Regenerate thumbnails (new [photo_sets] thumbnail size has been created)

 ## Deployment